 Reasoned, Barren Flynn, the Elfin Prince of the OakGrove gardens as this fractured tale begins.

-Why Fog as a nemesis?
+Why FOG as a nemesis?

-on the third tiresome snow fell.
+During my childhood in Colorado, the weather was dramatic with winds, rain, and snow.
+When living Alaska, there were three days of Autumn: one of the yellowed leaves, next the leaves dropped off, on the third tiresome snow fell.
 California has either drought or rains.
-With the rain comes the fog which rolls across the ocean creeps through San Francisco and crawls across the Bay.
-Fog blankets the East Bay quietly and deceptively.
-In the Celtic and the Russian folklore, Fog is Ole Boneless, the immortal Death, who stock the living, an essential character.
-Fog's strange and mysterious appearance makes the perfect nemesis.
+With the rain comes the fog which rolls across the ocean creeps through San Francisco and crawls across the Bay into the Oakgrove gardens.
+Fog blankets the East Bay quietly and deceptively where the Elves and Trolls live.
+In the Celtic, the Russian, and Eastern European folklore, FOG is Ole Boneless, the Immortal, Death, who stocks the living.
+FOG's strange and mysterious appearance makes a perfect nemesis.

 PURSUED is my retelling of the Russian/Eastern Europe fairytale, maybe bits from Chinese folktales called 'Vasalisa, the Wise, a Frog Princess,' which is in the process, that means re-imagining, enhancing, modifying, and elaborating a traditional story with twists and turns of enchantments of many kinds.